 The positive impact of Multinational Companies (MNCs) on employability:1.
 In the host country, there is a provision of significant employment and training to the labor force.
 There is a possibility of good job creation and the unemployed workforce gets the opportunity to work for a good company.

-2. The Multinational Companies (MNCs) extend consumer and business choice in the host country.
-The consumer gets product and service at a competitive price as compared to the imported one.
+2. Multinational Companies (MNCs) extend consumer and business choice in the host country.
+The consumer gets products and services at a competitive price as compared to the imported ones.

 3. To develop the quality of the host labor force, there is the transfer of skills and expertise that helps in building a great workforce with greater productivity.

-5. The profitable Multinational Companies (MNCs) is a source of significant tax revenues for the host economy.
+5. The profitable Multinational Companies (MNCs) are a source of significant tax revenues for the host economy.

 2. When MNCs continue to expand into the less developed country or the developing country, they reduce cultural diversity in the host country.

 3. The profits which are earned by Multinational Companies (MNCs) may be remitted back to their own country.
 All the earnings are sent to the home country.